nusgsac/nusgsac.github.io/_posts/2021-09-25-gsac-career.md

     <!-- <figcaption> .. </figcaption> -->
 </figure>

-These are the two upcoming confirmed dates for the postgraduate industry awareness workshops.
-This is the career booster series that are open to the wider and NUS population, including undergraduates and postgraduates for you to learn about advanced interview techniques and workplace skills.
-The workshops will cover three main themes: advanced interview and assessment skills, industry insiders and workplace success skills.
+We recently had two postgraduate industry awareness workshops: with [Grab](https://www.grab.com/sg/) on Aug 20 and with [Shopee](https://shopee.sg/) on Aug 27.
+This is the career booster series that are open to the wider NUS population, including undergraduates as well as postgraduates, to learn about advanced interview techniques and workplace skills.
+The workshops covered three main themes: advanced interview and assessment skills, industry insiders and workplace success skills.

-For the rest we are in the process of confirming the dates with the other speakers so do keep a lookout for more information and registration links in your emails.
+For the rest we are in the process of confirming the dates with other speakers so do keep a lookout for more information and registration links in your emails.

 [Back to questions](#qs)